|

 Agricultural Show, designed to boost Bavarian agriculture.
 Thus started the

-tradition which was to become known universally as Oltoberfest.
+tradition which was to become known universally as Oktoberfest.
 The horse

 races, which were the oldest and the most popular event of the festival, are